Cray-HPE/docs-csm/002-CSM-INSTALL.md

 At this time all that is left powered on is ncn-m001.
 The final `ipmitool power off` command should disconnect the administrator from ncn-w001, leaving them on ncn-m001.

-If the connection fails to disconnect, an administrator can escape and disconnect IPMI without exiting their SSH session by pressing `~~.` until `ipmitool` disconnects.
+If the connection fails to disconnect, an administrator can escape and disconnect IPMI without exiting their SSH session by pressing `~.` until `ipmitool` disconnects.

+1. Exit typescript from prep.install.

+Save collected typescript and health check information off the system so it can be referenced later

 > Next: Starting an Installation